squinky/intrinsink-hello-world/README.md

 # Introduction

-## The Intrapology Software in a Nutshell
+## Intrinsink in a Nutshell

-Intrapology’s software is a tool for building performances which are interactive and accessible.
+Intrinsink is a tool for building performances which are interactive and accessible.

 ### Interactivity